Ultimate Kauai Guidebook Updates

 - COVID-19 related closures and information can be found here: kauai.gov.

-- The Highway past Hanalei is open as of June 17th, 2019 after more than a year of repairs.
+- The Highway past Hanalei is open.
 As a result, parks along the North Shore are accepting visitors (with some limitations).
 Ha‘ena State Park (which Ke‘e Beach is a part of) and Napali Coast State Park now accept a limited number of visitors, and if you want to visit, you’ll need to reserve spots in advance.
-Hawai‘i residents are not subject to these reservation requirements, but if you’re just visiting and want to stop by these parks, you’ll need to book in advance at gohaena.com and pay their $1 per person fee.
-If you’re driving in, parking also needs to be reserved in advance and costs $5 for parking until 12:30pm and another $5 for parking after 12:30pm.
-If you need to book a shuttle to the north shore, you can do so at kauainsshuttle.com.
-The shuttle runs from $2–$15 depending on where you want to go.”
+Hawai‘i residents are not subject to these reservation requirements, but if you’re just visiting and want to stop by these parks, you’ll need to book in advance at gohaena.com and pay their $5 per person fee.
+If you’re driving in, parking also needs to be reserved in advance and costs $10 for parking until 12:30pm and another $10 for parking after 12:30pm.
+The shuttle (linked on their website) is currently not running.